 Candidates are required to submit a complete dossier, which contains:

-- a short nomination letter from your sponsoring faculty.
-(Note: Faculty may submit the nomination separate from the application packet if so desired.)
+- a short nomination letter from the sponsoring faculty (Note: Faculty may submit the nomination separate from the application packet if so desired.)

-- please submit the requested materials in either Word or PDF format to the CPB administrative assistant.
-(CPB will run a UCD transcript and GRE sheet, if applicable.)
+The requested materials should be submitted in either Word or PDF format to the CPB administrative assistant.

 At least one CPB faculty member must serve on the Qualifying Exam and Dissertation Committees of each Affiliate.
 Often, for students working with non-CPB faculty, this will be the CPB faculty member who sponsors and nominates the student Affiliate.